 The ability to work remotely from anywhere has become available for many in recent years.
 As they are referred to, these remote workers, or digital nomads, tend to travel to different locations, relying mainly on technology to do their work.
-While travelling the world is very appealing, you do have to deal with laws that might only allow you to live in a certain country for a specific time.
-That’s why some countries have created a long term digital nomad visa to attract remote workers.
+While travelling the world is very appealing, you do have to deal with laws that might only allow you to live in a particular country for a specific time.
+That’s why some countries have created long-term digital nomad visas to attract remote workers.

 While the digital nomad description varies, it traditionally refers to people whose job allows them to work from any location, hence location-independent.
 If your employer is flexible with that, you have an advantage over many others.
 However, many people lead a nomad lifestyle, meaning they don’t have a permanent address and are on the road most of the time.
 These remote workers are self-employed as freelancers, meaning they can have many different clients that pay them, but there isn’t one central employer.

 A common practice, especially in Asia, to avoid this issue is a border run.
 You leave the country you’re in and go to a neighbouring one to reapply for a tourist visa.
 While many countries who want your money might look the other way, that process won’t fly in other areas.

 It’s easy to see how living legally in a foreign country is an easier way for digital nomads than risking expulsion and a potential ban.
-Whether you want to stay in one place for a while or explore the country in-depth, you have a lot more flexibility when you have the right visa.
+Whether you want to stay in one place for a while or explore the country in-depth, you have more flexibility when you have the proper visa.

 Countries that currently offer a digital nomad visa

-Interested in a digital nomad visa?
-You might like the Benefits of dual citizenship
+Are you interested in a digital nomad visa?
+You might like the Benefits of dual citizenship.